BulykLab/MEDEA/README.md

 ### Installing

-Format MEDEA.
+Format MEDEA and gunzip files.
 If you have downloaded the zip file directly from the website, this script will also download the large files from LFS.

 ```
 $ python format.py